Byte-Cats/datastation/README.md

 A Simple to use Go library for most database types

 ## Lower the coding time by:
-"solving most databases and making it into one go object that is all `Heavily Commented!!
-OH YEAH!`  "
+Solving most databases and making it into one go object that is all "`Heavily Commented!!
+OH YEAH!`"

 ### Features